 Responding to Taxpayer Inquiries:

-- We cannot ensure that the check or other commercial payment instrument will be submitted a second time for payment.
-It is up to you to decide whether to wait and see if the clearinghouse resubmits it to the bank, or whether you should make an additional payment.
+- The clearinghouse, not the IRS, determines whether or not to resubmit a payment so the IRS doesn't know if the payment instrument will be submitted a second time or not by the clearinghouse.
+It's up to you to decide whether to wait and see if the clearinghouse resubmits it to the bank, or whether you should make an additional payment.

-- If your check or other commercial payment instrument is resubmitted and there are sufficient funds in your bank account to cover it, the check will be paid and not returned to the Internal Revenue Service, and therefore, you will not be charged with the penalty and interest for an unpaid check.
-If the payment is late, however, there may be penalty and interest for the late payment.
-We will notify you if a balance becomes due on your account.
+- If your check or other commercial payment instrument is resubmitted and there are sufficient funds in your bank account to cover it, the check will be paid and not returned to the IRS, so you won't be charged the dishonored check penalty.
+If the payment is honored after the due date, however, you may be charged interest and a penalty for the late payment.
+We'll notify you if a balance becomes due on your account.

 How is the penalty calculated?

-When a check or other commercial payment instrument the IRS receives for payment of taxes does not clear the bank, a penalty generally applies that equals 2 percent of the amount of the check or other commercial payment instrument.
-If, however, the amount of the check or other commercial payment instrument is less than $1,250.00, the penalty is $25.00 or the amount of the check or other commercial payment instrument, whichever is less.
-Thus, if the amount of the check or other commercial payment instrument is from $25.00 to $1,249.99, the penalty is $25.00.
+When a check or other commercial payment instrument the IRS receives for payment of taxes doesn't clear the bank, a penalty of 2 percent of the amount of the check or other commercial payment instrument generally applies.
+However, if the amount of the check or other commercial payment instrument is less than $1,250, the penalty is $25 or the amount of the check or other commercial payment instrument, whichever is less.
+Thus, if the amount of the check or other commercial payment instrument is between $25 and $1,250, the penalty is $25.

-The Internal Revenue Service can abate this penalty in certain circumstances.
-You may request penalty abatement by providing a reason why the payment was dishonored.
-This request must be made in writing and should only be done after you have received notification of a penalty assessment.
+The IRS can abate (remove) this penalty in certain circumstances.
+You may request penalty abatement by explaining why the payment was dishonored.
+You must make this request in writing and should only do it after you've received the Letter 608C notifying you of a penalty assessment.

-Generally, this penalty is not assessed on checks or other payment instruments for which a stop payment order has been requested.
-If a penalty is assessed, please send a copy of the stop payment request along with your request for penalty relief to the address on the notice.
+A dishonored check penalty isn't assessed on checks or other payment instruments for which you placed a stop payment order.
+If you're assessed a penalty, please send a copy of the stop payment request along with your penalty relief request to the service center address listed on your Letter 608C.